BlissRoms-x86/Documentation/Installation/install-in-a-virtual-machine/install-in-qemu.md

 Also tested is AOSP 12. with AOSP 12 you may need to boot with hwcomposer.drm to get it to work properly when using virgl graphics. currently default boot does not work, and while using gbm mesa, the android UI crashes when a mouse is drawn. so while a keyboard works. no mouse control even with a real mouse passed through to the VM. this is not an issue when using hwcomposer.drm.
 I recommend duplicating or editing the hwcompser.drm entry, remove 'DEBUG=2' from it. as it will allow usage as normal.

+This document also assumes that you have downloaded the latest iso of Bliss OS from our website and are using that for the `-cdrom images/<BLISS_IMAGE_NAME>.iso`

 ## Background

 Qemu while simple in use, can be complicated to understand for beginners.
 This is because Qemu has a LOT of options for customization, many of which are useful, but more so that are not.